 Bonded Warehouses

-Please note: The Customs People is a customs and excise specialist, and whilst we can advise on setting up bonded warehouses, we do not own or operate them ourselves - similarly, we do not provide customs clearance services.
+Please note: The Customs People is a customs and excise specialist, and whilst we can advise on setting up bonded warehouse solutions, we do not own or operate them ourselves - similarly, we do not provide customs clearance services.

-The Customs People has a great deal of knowledge and expertise when it comes to all aspects of using bonded warehouses to store goods.
-We can offer advice and consultation to your business relating to the reassessment of open-ended customs authorisations.
+The Customs People have a great deal of knowledge and expertise when it comes to all aspects of using bonded warehouses to store goods.
+We can offer advice and consultation to your business relating to the reassessment of open-ended customs authorisations and all aspects of customs warehousing.

 Contact The Customs People today by calling 0161 826 8926 or fill out an online enquiry form and we will be in touch.

-A bonded warehouse is a secure space in which goods liable to import duty and VAT are stored.
-Customs duty and VAT payments on these items are deferred until the goods are sold or removed from the bonded warehouse.
+A bonded warehouse, meaning a customs warehouse, is a space in which goods liable to import duty and import VAT are stored.
+Customs duty and VAT payments on these items are deferred until the goods are sold or removed from the bonded warehouse when they are subject to customs control.

-Storing items this way has a number of benefits for sellers who import or sell goods that are liable to these charges.
-For this reason, suppliers of wine, food, tobacco and spirits are common users of bonded warehouses.
+Storing items this way has a number of benefits for sellers who import or sell goods that are liable to these charges but want to postpone paying customs duty until an optimal time.
+For this reason, suppliers of wine, food, tobacco and spirits are common users of bonded warehousing.

 Those businesses supplying goods in, or removing them from a tax warehouse in another EU member state, should be aware that the rules and procedures may be different to those that apply in the UK.

-It is, therefore, advisable to consult the authorities in that member state if there are any doubts about legislation.
+It is, therefore, advisable to consult the authorities in that member state if there are any doubts about the legislation of the respective customs duties of that location.
+We can support you with guidance on using bonded warehouses to maximise the efficiency of your business operations and increase profitability.

 Why are bonded warehouses used?